-CYC Limited – General Conditions for Hire Last updated – November 22, 2017.
+CYC Limited – General Conditions of Hire Last updated – January 2019.

 - Any person applying for a booking at a CYC campsite thereby agrees on behalf of all persons for whom the booking is sought that they will at all times while attending a CYC campsite respect the doctrines, beliefs and principles of CYC referred to above and will not, while attending a CYC campsite, engage in conduct nor permit activities (including seminars, conferences, workshops and speeches) inconsistent with those doctrines, beliefs or principles, and in addition will not injure the sensitivities of the members of the CCCVaT.